 - Complete any treatment ordered by the court

-- Meet with the probation officer
+- Meet with the probation officer as directed

-- Provide updated address and employment information.
+- Provide updated address and employment information

 Unsupervised Probation